trilogy-group/cloudfixLinter-demo/README.md

 ### Getting back to inital state after completing demo

 1. Redoing all the changes made till now .
-This includes removing the yor tags added to the resources and files created by various scripts

 a.
 Run